bkoseoglu28/Team-6459-Scout-App/README.md

 ![App Logo](/img/svg/apple-touch-icon.png)

 Welcome to the Team 6459 FRC Scouting App!
-Our app is designed to revolutionize how we scout and strategize during FIRST Robotics Competition events.
-With a comprehensive set of features, we're empowered to make informed decisions and achieve success like never before.
+Our app is designed to make clear how we scout and strategize during FIRST Robotics Competition events.
+With a comprehensive set of features, for making informed decisions and achieve success.

 ## Features

 ### Match Tracking and Data Entry
-Effortlessly monitor FRC matches using a user-friendly 9x3 grid layout.
+Effortlessly monitor FRC matches using a user-friendly form.
 Record essential match details, team numbers, and penalties incurred.

 ### Object Placement Tracking
-Accurately track placed objects on the field with the 9x3 grid's visual representation.
+Accurately track placed objects on the Grids with the 9x3 grid's visual representation.
 Gain insights into team performance and object placements.

 ### Autonomous Mode Analysis
 Sketch robot trajectories during autonomous mode using the game map.
 Categorize robots as defense-oriented or not, and track charging stations and climbing achievements.